riboflavin/test-framer-sync/compare/fathom-vs-fireflies-ai.md

 - Feature-rich (keywords, sentiment, task assignments) for deeper insights.
 - Easy setup; “just invite the bot and it works” feedback from users.
 ## Comparison table
+Some individuals or businesses may find Fathom appealing for its free plan and integrations with Zoom and calendars, making it suitable for those seeking basic meeting management.
+However, its limitations in supporting in-person meetings and local recording may hinder its usefulness for more complex meeting needs.
+Similarly, Fireflies.ai offers a free plan and integrations with popular tools like HubSpot and Notion, but its lack of an automation engine and depth of integrations may limit its effectiveness in enhancing meeting productivity for certain users or organizations.
+Both tools may fall short in providing comprehensive solutions for meeting management and productivity due to their limited integrations and functionalities.
 | Feature                           | Fathom               | Fireflies.ai         |
 |-----------------------------------|----------------------|----------------------|
 | Trial/Free Plan                   | ✅ Free unlimited plan| ✅ Free plan (limited)|